Guardian Homes

 Program Status

-At this time, the Takikawa Guardian Home Program is at full capacity.
-We add new guardian homes only when a specific breeding need and an open program slot align.
+We add new guardian homes only when a specific breeding need, the right dog, and an appropriate home all align.
 This allows us to provide each dog — and each guardian family — with the time, support, and attention they deserve.
-We anticipate revisiting potential guardian placements in 2029.
-Those who feel strongly aligned with our program and philosophy are welcome to check back at that time.
-Thank you for understanding our commitment to placing dogs responsibly, intentionally, and with lifelong well-being as the priority.

 Guardian Home Requirements

-Guardian dogs are typically placed between 8–12 weeks of age, though occasionally an older dog may be placed with an experienced guardian family.
-When our program is open, the following minimum requirements apply to ensure the best possible outcome for both dog and family:
+- Guardian dogs are typically placed between 8–12 weeks of age, though occasionally an older dog may be placed with an experienced guardian family.
+When our program is open, the following minimum requirements apply to ensure the best possible outcome for both dog and family.

 - No Other Dogs: Your guardian dog must be the only dog you currently have in your home.